Stratified Lie systems: Theory and applications: On the definition of stratified Lie systems

-where the vector fields $X_1,\ldots,X_r$ span an $r$-dimensional Lie algebra $V$ of vector fields whose $\mathcal{D}^V$ is regular and the $g_1,\ldots,g_r$ are common $t$-dependent constants of the motion of the elements of $V$.
-We call (\ref{DFLS}) and $V$ a {\it decomposition} and a {\it Vessiot--Guldberg Lie algebra} of the foliated Lie system $X$, respectively. \end{definition}
+where $X_1,\ldots,X_r$ span an $r$-dimensional real Lie algebra $V$ of vector fields and $g_1,\ldots,g_r$ are common $t$-dependent constants of motion of the elements of $V$, i.e. $X_\alpha g_\beta =0$ on $N$ for every $\alpha,\beta=1,\ldots,r$.
+We call (\ref{DFLS}) and $V$ a {\it decomposition} and a {\it Vessiot--Guldberg Lie algebra} of the stratified Lie system $X$, respectively.
+If $X$ admits a decomposition (\ref{DFLS}) for a Vessiot-Guldberg Lie algebra $V$ so that the generalised distribution $\mathcal{D}^V$ is regular, we say that $X$ is a {\it foliated Lie system}. \end{definition}

-In virtue of the Fr\"obenius theorem \cite{Pa57}, the vector fields $X_1,\ldots,X_r$ span an integrable distribution $\mathcal{D}$ giving rise to a foliation $\mathcal{F}$, whose tangent space coincides with $\mathcal{D}$.
-We call $\mathcal{F}$-foliated Lie system a foliated Lie system with a Vessiot--Guldberg Lie algebra $V$ such that $\mathcal{D}^V$ coincides with the tangent space to the leaves of $\mathcal{F}$.